backstage/backstage/README.md

 Out of the box, Backstage includes:

-- [Backstage Service Catalog](https://github.com/spotify/backstage/blob/master/docs/features/software-catalog/index.md) for managing all your software (microservices, libraries, data pipelines, websites, ML models, etc.)
+- [Backstage Service Catalog]((https://backstage.io/docs/features/software-catalog/software-catalog-overview) for managing all your software (microservices, libraries, data pipelines, websites, ML models, etc.)
-- [Backstage Software Templates](https://github.com/spotify/backstage/blob/master/docs/features/software-templates/index.md) for quickly spinning up new projects and standardizing your tooling with your organization’s best practices
+- [Backstage Software Templates](https://backstage.io/docs/features/software-templates/software-templates-index) for quickly spinning up new projects and standardizing your tooling with your organization’s best practices
-- [Backstage TechDocs](https://github.com/spotify/backstage/tree/master/docs/features/techdocs) for making it easy to create, maintain, find, and use technical documentation, using a "docs like code" approach
+- [Backstage TechDocs](https://backstage.io/docs/features/techdocs/techdocs-overview) for making it easy to create, maintain, find, and use technical documentation, using a "docs like code" approach
 - Plus, a growing ecosystem of [open source plugins](https://github.com/spotify/backstage/tree/master/plugins) that further expand Backstage’s customizability and functionality

 For more information go to [backstage.io](https://backstage.io) or join our [Discord chatroom](https://discord.gg/EBHEGzX).

 ## Project roadmap

-We created Backstage about 4 years ago.
-While our internal version of Backstage has had the benefit of time to mature and evolve, the first iteration of our open source version is still nascent.
-We are envisioning three phases of the project and we have already begun work on various aspects of these phases:

-- 🐣 **Phase 1:** Extensible frontend platform (Done ✅) - You will be able to easily create a single consistent UI layer for your internal infrastructure and tools.
-A set of reusable [UX patterns and components](http://backstage.io/storybook) help ensure a consistent experience between tools.

-- 🐢 **Phase 2:** Service Catalog ([alpha released](https://backstage.io/blog/2020/06/22/backstage-service-catalog-alpha)) - With a single catalog, Backstage makes it easy for a team to manage ten services — and makes it possible for your company to manage thousands of them.
-Developers can get a uniform overview of all their software and related resources, regardless of how and where they are running, as well as an easy way to onboard and manage those resources.

-- 🐇 **Phase 3:** Ecosystem (later) - Everyone's infrastructure stack is different.
-By fostering a vibrant community of contributors we hope to provide an ecosystem of Open Source plugins/integrations that allows you to pick the tools that match your stack.

-Check out our [Milestones](https://github.com/spotify/backstage/milestones) and open [RFCs](https://github.com/spotify/backstage/labels/rfc) how they relate to the three Phases outlined above.

-Our vision for Backstage is for it to become the trusted standard toolbox (read: UX layer) for the open source infrastructure landscape.
-Think of it like Kubernetes for developer experience.
-We realize this is an ambitious goal.
-We can’t do it alone.
-If this sounds interesting or you'd like to help us shape our product vision, we'd love to talk.
-You can email me directly: [alund@spotify.com](mailto:alund@spotify.com).
+A detailed project roadmap, including already delivered milestones, is available [here](https://backstage.io/docs/overview/roadmap).

 ## Overview